Redmail21/ohmychicken-/README.md

 <h2>The story of a <span style="color:red;">CHICKEN</span> with limited jumps in a blocky environment surrounded by a devilish and round CLOWN Try to SURVIVE!</h2>
 My second "Finished" Game (I have to come back to it at some point), and my first one on Unity (God bless C#).

 This one was made between March-June 2024, during heavy school time.
+Decided it would be cool to share.
 It represents a fond milestone for me and also a highlight on 3 big mistakes:

 1.Wasting time
 2.Overthinking